christiansandberg/canopen/doc/network.rst

    .. method:: values()

-      Return a list of :class:`canopen.RemoteNode` handled by this network.
+      Return a list of :class:`canopen.RemoteNode` or :class:`canopen.LocalNode` handled by this network.

 .. autoclass:: canopen.RemoteNode